rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^updates]: Once the essay is written and submitted, I will post a brief update of my beliefs in the comments.

+[^sense_of_the_field]: This statement is supported for me by my anecdotal experience that, after reading another research paper or book chapter on human genome editing, the distinctions I make and the scope of what I believe should be discussed in a purview of human genome editing, among others things, alter largely from what I had written before being exposed to the additional content.

 [^referral]: If you know anyone with genetics training, I would appreciate if you asked them these questions and referred them to me.

 [^DNA_book]: Rosenberg, Eugene.
 It's in Your DNA: From Discovery to Structure, Function and Role in Evolution, Cancer and Aging.
 Academic Press, 2017. <br><br> Note that I am citing this definition from Chapter 10: Genetic Engineering of this book.